-The Type NLR11A relay is a reclosing relay which automatically initiates the reclosing impulses to a circuit breaker which has been tripped by It is basically a timing its protective relay.
-It is basically a timing device, and contains a DC operating timing circuit that employs solid state components to provide an extremely stable time delay function.
+The Type NLR11A relay is a reclosing relay which automatically initiates the reclosing impulses to a circuit breaker which has been tripped by its protective relay.
+It is basically a timing device. and contains a DC operated timing circuit that employs solid state components to provide an extremely stable time delay function.
 The timing circuit is normally adjusted to provide a time interval of 5 seconds and to operate a stepping switch one step at the end of this interval.
 When the stepping switch operates, it resets the timer which starts timing for the next step.
-Adjustable cam-operated contacts provide reclosing signals on 0 - 34 incl.
-The 35 step is lockout and the 36 step is reset which completes the cycle and brings us back to the starting point.
-The relay contains a small rheostat to provide step time adjustment from .5 to 5 seconds and a reset selecting link to provide rapid resetting of the relay after any successful reclosing either after 2 step time intervals, or on the next reclosing signal or only at lockout as desired.
-Also, the relay contains a total of two telephone-type relay units, one to maintain the closing signal and the other the reset signal to insure successful completion of each operation.
-A cam operated contact provides blocking for instantaneous trip signal if desired.
-An "RS" contact actuated by an adjustable cam is provided for blocking automatic tap changing during the reclosing cycle or for other functions.
+Adjustable cam-operated contacts provide reclosing signals on steps 0 to 34 incl.
+The 35 step is lockout and the 36 step is reset which completes the cycle and returns the relay to The relay contains a small the starting point. rheostat to provide step time adjustment from .5 to 5 seconds and a reset selecting link to provide rapid resetting of the relay after any sucessful reclosing either after 2 step time intervals, or on the next reclosing signal, or only at lockout as desired.
+Also, the relay contains two telephone-type relay units, one to maintain the closing signal and the other the reset signal to insure successful completion of each operation.
+A cam operated contact provides blocking of instantaneous trip signal if desired.
+An "RS" contact actuated by and adjustable cam is provided for blocking automatic tap changing during the reclosing cycle or for other functions.